-- You have a history of cardiovascular disease or an elevated blood pressure (greater than 140/90 mm Hg). - You have an abnormal ECG. - You have low bone mineral density as shown in your DEXA scan during the baseline testing. - You are claustrophobic. - You have a history of diabetes, gall stones or any other significant metabolic, hematologic, pulmonary, cardiovascular, gastrointestinal, neurologic, immune, hepatic, renal, urologic disorders or cancer. - You have a history of stomach or intestinal surgery (except appendectomy) or major abdominal, thoracic or non-peripheral vascular surgery within one year prior to enrollment into the CALERIE study. - You have any disease or condition that seriously affects body weight and/or body composition. - Your potassium level is above the upper limit of normal at the screening visit and is confirmed by a repeated test within 2 weeks of the original. - Your hemoglobin, hematocrit, red blood cell count or iron level is below the lower limit of normal at the screening visit and is confirmed by a repeat test within two weeks of the original test. - You show evidence of active liver disease or liver enzyme levels above 1.
-5 times the upper limit of normal. - Your LDL Cholesterol is ≥ 190 mg/dl at the screening visit. - You practice a vegan dietary lifestyle. - You have a history of any eating disorder as determined by questionnaires and/or interviews you answer at the screening visits or at anytime during the study.
+- You have a history of cardiovascular disease or an elevated blood pressure (greater than 140/90 mm Hg). - You have an abnormal ECG. - You are claustrophobic. - You have a history of diabetes, gall stones or any other significant metabolic, hematologic, pulmonary, cardiovascular, gastrointestinal, neurologic, immune, hepatic, renal, urologic disorders or cancer. - You have a history of stomach or intestinal surgery (except appendectomy) or major abdominal, thoracic or non-peripheral vascular surgery within one year prior to enrollment into the CALERIE study. - You have any disease or condition that seriously affects body weight and/or body composition. - Your potassium level is above the upper limit of normal at the screening visit and is confirmed by a repeated test within 2 weeks of the original. - Your hemoglobin, hematocrit, red blood cell count or iron level is below the lower limit of normal at the screening visit and is confirmed by a repeat test within two weeks of the original test. - You show evidence of active liver disease or liver enzyme levels about 1.
+5 times the upper limit of normal. - You practice a vegan dietary lifestyle. - You have a history of any eating disorder as determined by questionnaires and/or interviews you answer at the screening visits or at anytime during the study. - You have a history of pharmacologic treatment for a psychiatric disorder within one year prior to the randomization date or a history of more than one episode of a pharmacologic treatment for a psychiatric disorder within your lifetime. - You have a history of drug or alcohol abuse (up to 14 drinks a week are allowed) within the past two years.

-- You have a history of pharmacologic treatment for a psychiatric disorder within one year prior to the randomization date or a history of more than one episode of a pharmacologic treatment for a psychiatric disorder within your lifetime. - You have a history of drug or alcohol abuse (up to 14 drinks a week are allowed) within the past two years. - You scored ≥ 20 on the Beck Depression Inventory questionnaire at screening or baseline. - You have any significant behavioral and/or clinical barrier to effective participation in the study as identified by the Barriers to Effective Intervention Interview. - You have a history of short-term (less than a month) treatment with steroids within six months prior to your randomization into CALERIE Phase II. - You have a history of treatment with steroids for more than a month within five years prior to your randomization into CALERIE Phase II. - You require regular use of medications other than contraceptives. - You participated in CALERIE Phase I studies. - You smoke or quit smoking less than 12 months prior to screening. - You have donated blood within 30 days prior to randomization into the study. - You are participating in another intervention program. - You are pregnant, breast feeding or planning to become pregnant before the end of the study. - You engage in a regular physical fitness program involving some kind of heavy physical activity (e.g. jogging, running or riding fast on a bicycle for 30 minutes or more) five or more times per week over the past year. - You are unwilling to be assigned at random to the CR or control intervention. - You are unwilling or unable to adhere to the rigors of the CR intervention over the entire two-year period. - You are unable or unwilling to discontinue dietary supplements or adhere to the alcohol consumption restrictions during the study. - You are unwilling or unable to adhere to the rigors of the data collection and clinical evaluation schedule over the two-year follow-up period. - You are female and unwilling to use an acceptable form of contraception (acceptable forms include: tubal ligation, partial or complete hysterectomy, barrier method, oral contraceptive, intrauterine device, implanted progesterone, contraceptive vaginal ring, spousal vasectomy, abstinence or natural family planning when other contraceptive methods are prohibited due to religious reasons) and continue to use such methods while enrolled in the study.
+- You scored ≥ 20 on the Beck Depression Inventory questionnaire at screening or baseline. - You have any significant behavioral and/or clinical barrier to effective participation in the study as identified by the Barriers to Effective Intervention Interview. - You have a history of short-term (less than a month) treatment with steroids within six months prior to your randomization into CALERIE Phase II. - You have a history of treatment with steroids for more than a month within five years prior to your randomization into CALERIE Phase II. - You require regular use of medications other than oral contraceptives. - You have previously been vaccinated with Hepatitis A or pneumococcal vaccines. - You participated in CALERIE Phase I studies. - You smoke or quit smoking less than 12 months prior to screening. - You have donated blood within 30 days prior to randomization into the study. - You are participating in another intervention program. - You are pregnant, breast feeding or planning to become pregnant before the end of the study. - You engage in a regular physical fitness program involving some kind of heavy physical activity (e.g. jogging, running or riding fast on a bicycle for 30 minutes or more) five or more times per week over the past year. - You are unwilling to be assigned at random to the CR or control intervention. - You are unwilling or unable to adhere to the rigors of the CR intervention over the entire two-year period. - You are unable or unwilling to discontinue dietary supplements or adhere to the alcohol consumption restrictions during the study. - You are unwilling or unable to adhere to the rigors of the data collection and clinical evaluation schedule over the two-year follow-up period.